VeRCYe Pipeline Inputs Documentation

 6. Snakemake Configuration

 This file defines the study parameters and links the simulation head directory with the pipeline.
-You will have to adapt this fill for each yield study.
+You will have to adapt this for each yield study.
 An example configuration can be found here example configuration file.
 We reccomend, to use this as a template for adjustment.
-The following section describes the meaning of the paramters, but does not represent the syntac for how to organize the config.
-For this please refer to the example.
+The following section describes the meaning of the paramters, but does not represent the exact syntax for how to organize the config.
+For this, please refer to the example.

 Key Parameters